codepath-ios-team19-2022fall/ios-group-project/README.md

 - **Category:** Organization/Mental Health
 - **Mobile:** This app would primarly be used on mobile but it could be used across different technologies.
-- **Story:** Creates a calendar that can add events and show
+- **Story:** Allowd for the user to track their moods in an app and recognize trends and patterns that they can then avoid to improve their lives.
-- **Market:** This app could be used by an individual for their day to day lives, what events they have going on, how they are feeling, and overall help keep track of a person's schedule.
+- **Market:** This app could be used by an individual for their day to day lives, what events they have going on, and how they are feeling
-- **Habit:** This app can be used whenever the user feels the need to track events and keep track of their moods.
+- **Habit:** This app can be used whenever the user feels the need to keep track of their moods.
-- **Scope:** This could be used for individuals wanting to track their personal progress and plan ahead in terms of their schedule.
-It can also help show trends between moods and their schedule, and it will help a person maintain the progress that they make with tasks and their mood.
+- **Scope:** This could be used to help show trends between moods and their schedule, and it will help a person maintain the progress that they make with their mood.

 ## Product Spec